📣

 After you create the Backup CR, TiDB Operator starts the backup automatically.
 You can view the backup status by running the following command:

-kubectl get backup -n backup-test -o wide
+kubectl get backup -n test1 -o wide

 From the output, you can find the following information for the Backup CR named demo1-full-backup-s3.
 The COMMITTS field indicates the time point of the snapshot backup: